-The handling of catering waste from ships in international traffic at ports with BIPs is dealt with in guidelines issued to the BIPs by the head office, which were revised in February 2009.
+The handling of catering waste from ships in international traffic at ports with BCPs is dealt with in guidelines issued to the BCPs by the head office, which were revised in September 2017.

 The guidelines also state that responsibility for handling the waste may be outsourced to the local harbour services.
 However, the border veterinarian is still responsible for keeping copies of receipts of waste destruction and checking that legal requirements are fulfilled.
-So far, the guidelines are only accessible for the BIPs in the NFSA's intranet.